ibm-cloud-docs/AnalyticsEngine/unsupported-operations.md

 The `AE 1.1` software packages based on Hortonworks Data Platform (HDP) 2.6.5 are deprecated.
 You can no longer provision new instances of {{site.data.keyword.iae_full_notm}} with the `AE 1.1` software packages.
 Although you can still work on the `AE 1.1` clusters you have created, you can't resize those clusters and add additional nodes.

-Although all existing `AE 1.1` clusters will only be deleted after December 31, 2019, you should stop using those clusters now and start creating new `AE 1.2` clusters as described in [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices).
+Although all existing `AE 1.1` clusters will only be deleted after December 31, 2019, you should stop using those clusters now and start creating new `AE 1.2` clusters as described in [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices){: new_window}.

 ## `AE 1.0` clusters: No instance provisioning and cluster resizing
 {: #ae1.0-deprecation}

 The `AE 1.0` software packages based on Hortonworks Data Platform (HDP) 2.6.2 are deprecated.
 You can no longer provision new instances of {{site.data.keyword.iae_full_notm}} with the `AE 1.0` software packages.
 Although you can still work on the `AE 1.0` clusters you have created, you can't resize those clusters and add additional nodes.

-Although all existing `AE 1.0 ` clusters will only be deleted after September 30, 2019, you should stop using those clusters now and start creating new `AE 1.2` clusters as described in [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices).
+Although all existing `AE 1.0 ` clusters will only be deleted after September 30, 2019, you should stop using those clusters now and start creating new `AE 1.2` clusters as described in [Best practices](/docs/AnalyticsEngine?topic=AnalyticsEngine-best-practices){: new_window}.

 ## `AE 1.2` clusters: No cluster resizing on Hive LLAP clusters
 {: #ae1.2-hive-llap}